-Good morning!
+Hello Crafty Friends!
 I’m excited to share another fun Halloween crafting project – a DIY Halloween Pillow Wreath!
 I love a good pillow wreath.
 They are quick and easy to make and can be customized to any holiday or event you can imagine!
 My mom and I love making these and have always thought it would be fun to have one for each month of the year.
 This Halloween one gets us one step closer!
-(Check out our Christmas, Easter, and Football wreaths!)

 My mom made her first pillow wreath before I was born, a Christmas one that matched our tree skirt and stockings.
 I loved seeing the wreath hung up for the holidays and love that I have pillow wreaths in my home now too.
 They have really become something my mom and I enjoy planning for and doing together.
 We already have the fabrics for Thanksgiving so hopefully I’ll be able to make that before the holiday!

 How to Make a DIY Halloween Fabric Wreath

 - Free template – Grab the free file by filling out the form at the end of this post.

 - Fabric – 5 or 6 different fabrics.
 1/4 yard of each is plenty.
 The fabrics I used were from a curated collection of fat quarters from my local quilt shop.

 - Fabric scissors (I also find small embroidery scissors are useful too!)

 Step 1: Create a cardboard template to use for cutting your pillows.
 The pattern should measure 4.5″ x 5.5″.
 There is also a template in my Resource Library if you prefer to download, print and cut it out.

 Step Two: Cut out the fabric pillows using the pattern.
 The pattern includes a 1/4″ seam allowance.
 Each pillow will get folded in half.